Accountability & Policies

 Freedom of Information Requests

-For Freedom of Information Requests or Public Information Requests, please email Sarah Gardner with email Sarah Gardner, Communications Coordinator (and include "FOIR" in the email title).
+For Freedom of Information Requests or Public Information Requests, please email Sarah Gardner, Communications Coordinator (please include FOIR in the email title).
 Written requests should be for information already in existence.
+Or, mail request to Meridian World School / C/O Public Information Requests / 2555 N. Interstate 35, Round Rock, TX 78664

 Family Educational Rights and Privacy Act (FERPA)